 One of the most important things you can do is to educate your employees.
 The more they know about your compliance guidelines, the less likely they are to make an error.

 Take the time to train your employees on any and all compliance guidelines that are relevant to your particular industry.
 When your employees have the tools they need to make decisions in the best interest of your company, you can rest easy, knowing that your business is in good hands.
+This is especially important when it comes to record retention requirements, as they’ll need to know when to store important documents and when to dispose of them.

 Establish a culture of security